douglascm/timescale_assignment/README.md

 I started the project cloning the [getting-started](https://github.com/docker/getting-started.git) from docker to set up files faster but ended up with excessive amounts of commits and unnecessary files.
 File which I had to remove later.

 Test runs of 3 years periods, 2020-2022 completed under 1h, showing satisfactory performance.
 Estimated performance for the entire dataset is in the range of 4-6 hours (local setup).
-In order to change the import from as early as 2009 it only requires to change `years=[2020,2023]` into `years=[2009,2023]` in the main.py file.

 ## Closing Comments